Service opening hours

 Getting help in a crisis

-IAPT is not a crisis or urgent response service; please contact your GP if you feel that this is what is needed.
+IAPT is not a crisis or urgent response service; please contact your GP if you feel that you need help in a crisis / urgent response situation.

 The following resources may also be helpful: